AbinayaPari/Energy-Consumption-Forecasting-using-Time-Series-Analysis-/README.md

 ### Data Source

-Energy Consumption Data: The Secondary Dataset used for this analysis is "Energy_Consumption.xls".The dataset encompasses energy consumption data from 44 countries across seven regions worldwide.
+Energy Consumption Data: The Secondary Dataset used for this analysis is "Energy_Consumption.xlsx".The dataset encompasses energy consumption data from 44 countries across seven regions worldwide.
 Each entry includes several key variables.

 ### Tools